 All I can say about this week and sports is that it’s going to be tough on me.
 It’s going to probably take a few years off of my life actually.
-Between last night’s game, the series with the Yankees this weekend and the Nebraska game against USC on Saturday night I think I may end up with an aneurysm by Sunday night.
+Between last night’s game, the series with the Yankees this weekend and the Speaking of the hit-fest that went down in

 Tim Wakefield had the shortest outing of this season last night only going three innings and giving up 10 hits with seven earned.
 Usually Wake is automatic against the Rays, but for some reason they had the knuckleball figured out.
 Not to be outdone, the Sox roughed up the Rays bullpen last night for 11 runs and victimized them during the three inning turn around where they racked up 13 runs, including a six run sixth.